adrian3/whisper/_dropbox/setup_revb47be46830.md

 ## Gotchas
 You should know that once an HTML file is generated on your server it will not be deleted unless you physically delete it.
 This is for protection because I don't want to blow away files programmatically.

-Because Steam doesn't delete any HTML files after they are created, you may find yourself in a situation where you change a markdown file's YAML from "published: true" to "published: false" thinking this will make the file invisible to visitors on your site.
+Because Whisper doesn't delete any HTML files after they are created, you may find yourself in a situation where you change a markdown file's YAML from "published: true" to "published: false" thinking this will make the file invisible to visitors on your site.
 Because the html file is already generated and you didn't manually delete it, it is technically still visible if users navigate directly to that file.

 ## Reserved File Names
-There are certain file names that you should avoid because they will collide with files that steam creates dynamically.
+There are certain file names that you should avoid because they will collide with files that Whisper creates dynamically.
 They are:

 File names to avoid: